Chemistry – Group 1

 Virtual and traditional laboratory techniques will be used to obtain, organize and analyze data.
 Students will develop good methods of problem-solving and proper laboratory technique.
 Mrs. Childress makes course content meaningful and engaging by periodically performing labs during class time; students are also able to join in a super-virtual-lab-experience when possible.
 It’s great fun for all!

 Modern Chemistry by Rinehart and Winston Holt | ISBN-13:978-0030367861 | ISBN-10: 0030367867

 The course lab manual will be supplied via PDF after the course begins.

 Laboratory Component: Because this is a required lab science in most states, we will perform experiments on a weekly basis.
 We will use a variety of virtual and hands-on experiments.
-For the hands-on component, the majority of items can be found in your kitchen or at a local grocery or drug store.
-Several items will need to be purchased from a supply company at a very minimal cost.
+A list of supplies will be provided.
+Many items can be purchased at local stores but several items will need to be ordered.

 Kerrie Childress has a love for science that she desires to pass along to every student she teaches.
 She graduated in 1996 with a B.S. in Biology and Chemistry from Bob Jones University and in 2001 with a M.A. in Health and Exercise Science from Furman University.
 She has over 15 years of teaching experience in 3 states and several different platforms.
 Kerrie is also currently teaching on-line for a local community college as well as teaching science classes at Excelsior Classes.